StHack/scoreboard/README.md

    APP_DISCORD_CHANNEL=XXXXXXXX
    ```

-2. Run the npm command `npm i` to restore packages
+4. Run the npm command `npm i` to restore packages
-3. Run the npm command `npm run start` to launch everything, then go to `http://localhost:3000` to access the app or `http://localhost:8081` to access mongo-express
+5. Run the npm command `npm run start` to launch everything, then go to `http://localhost:3000` to access the app or `http://localhost:8081` to access mongo-express or `http://localhost:8001` to access Redinsight
-4. (Optional): you can create a first admin user by using the npm script `npm run -w server create-admin -- --user my_user --password my_password` or by using init script (see above)
+6. (Optional): you can create a first admin user by using the npm script `npm run -w server create-admin -- --user my_user --password my_password` or by using init script (see above)

 ### Sample data